econnet/econ/econ-1.0.rst

 - taken by creditors if financed by bonds and
 - considered via the interest rate on the bonds

-Advances are a compromise for

-- risk of third party take-over of contributors
-- risk of diminished or no advances
-- risk of abandonment of a potentially profitable product
+The contributors unanimously establish guidelines for advances.

+Based on the guidelines,
-The `LE`_ agrees with the contributors, whether to pay advances.
-The amount of advances is agreed separately with every contributor.
+the `LE`_ agrees on the amount of advances separately with every contributor.
-The information is in the product repo.
+The information is placed in the product repo.

-.. _`LE`: `legal entity`_
 .. _`legal entity`: https://en.wikipedia.org/wiki/Legal_person
 .. _`limited liability`: https://en.wikipedia.org/wiki/Limited_liability_company
 .. _`lattice`: https://en.wikipedia.org/wiki/Lattice_(order)